🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 Automated receipts refer to physical copies of receipts that are digitized and processed automatically.
 While the most obvious method is to scan receipts, there are ways to automate the further processing of these transactional slips, and these methods rely on intelligent document automation workflows.

-What is the receipts automation workflow?
+What is the receipt automation workflow?

 Intelligent document automation combines all the most advanced techniques of AI, ML, and DL to perform a series of actions aimed at processing any document.